kshetline/json-z/README.md

 > - `extra`: This is either a `context` object containing a `source` string, as described at the link above, or the holder of the value, i.e., the object or array, if any, which contains the given key/value pair.
 > - `noContext`: if `true`, `extra` is the `holder` object or array which contains the current key/value pair.
 Otherwise, `value` is a primitive value, and `extra` functions like the (nearly) standard `context` object, containing a `source` string, but also containing a `holder` value as well.
 >
-> Returns: Either the original `value`, `JSONZ.DELETE`, or a modified value (using `JSONZ.UNDEFINED` to change a value to `undefined`).
+> Returns: Either the original `value`, `JSONZ.DELETE`, `JSONZ.EXCISE`, or a modified value (using `JSONZ.UNDEFINED` to change a value to `undefined`).

-Please note that if you want to shrink the size of a containing array when using a reviver to delete an array element, you must both perform `holder.splice(parseInt(key), 1)` within the replacer and then return `JSONZ.DELETE` from the replacer function.
-Returning `JSONZ.DELETE` alone will simply result in a sparse array with an empty slot.
+Returning `JSONZ.DELETE` for an item in an array will result in a sparse array with an empty slot, with the length of the array _remaining the same_.

+Returning `JSONZ.EXCISE` for an item in an array will delete the corresponding slot in the parent array, with the length of the array _becoming shorter by 1_.

 #### Return value